 Our projects span a wide range of subject areas reflecting our breadth of expertise, and the range of issues facing many in the world.
 They include:

-The Africa Groundwater Atlas and Literature Archive aims to provide detailed and appropriate information on African groundwater resources to a range of stakeholders.
-The availability and accessibility of robust groundwater data and information is a major constraint to developing groundwater resources across Africa, and is an additional barrier to undertaking research.
-This project is funded by the UPGro programme.
+The availability and accessibility of robust groundwater data and information is a major constraint to developing groundwater resources across Africa, and a barrier to undertaking research.
+The Africa Groundwater Atlas is an online introduction to the groundwater resources of 51 African countries, and a gateway to further information.
+The Atlas is funded by the UPGro programme.

 This one-year, Department for Internation Development (DFID)-funded, project aims to improve understanding of the resilience of African groundwater to climate change and links to livelihoods.
 The project will develop policy recommendations for assessing how groundwater can support adaptation and build resilience to climate change.

 This regional project has been commissioned by the DFID South Asia research hub and will run during 2012–2014.

 Its aims are to develop a strategic overview assessment of the occurrence and status of groundwater resources in the Indo-Gangetic basin.

 It also aims to strengthen the evidence base, linking groundwater resources, climate and abstraction, and examine emerging policy responses.

 Contact Dr Alan MacDonald for further information